 Is your application already highly available?

 Are you sure you really need 99.999% availability of your application?
 Or your application doesn't already meet the criteria for high availability anyway?

 Mind the (Knowledge) Gap

-What most companies seem to forget about is the [link to Kubernetes knowledge gap].
+What most companies seem to forget about is the Kubernetes knowledge gap.
 If you don't have Kubernetes expertise in-house, don't expect to find Kubernetes experts in the market looking for a job.
 Because if you do, you're already too late and will likely have to rely on external Kubernetes consultants (which are also a scarce resource).

 Kubernetes' heaven instead of hell

 That's a lot of facts to consider, bottom line, but that's where the fun with Kubernetes begins.
 Let's say you've chosen Kubernetes on your way to a bright future with microservices.
-To make sure you end up in Kubernetes heaven and not hell, we'll devote the next part to the most common issues that arise in Kubernetes.
+To make sure you end up in Kubernetes heaven and not hell, we recommend that you take a close look at the topic of Kubernetes monitoring to the most common issues that arise in Kubernetes.